jenkinsci/scmskip-plugin/README.md

 # Jenkins SCM Skip Plugin

-Jenkins SCM Skip Plugin adds functionality of preventing a Job to be built when a specific pattern in SCM commit message is detected.
+Jenkins SCM Skip Plugin checks for matching pattern in scm commit message and aborts current build if it matches.
 Plugin can be used in Freestyle Job or in a Pipeline.
 Additionally, skipped build can be automatically deleted.

 ## How it works